From Lagrangian to totally real geometry: coupled flows and calibrations: The Maslov flow

 As we have seen, in the almost K\"ahler setting we have a canonical choice of complex Hermitian connection (the Chern connection), so the Maslov flow provides a canonical way to deform totally real submanifolds.

 We now show that the Maslov flow is ``compatible'', in a precise way, with symplectic curvature flow.
 Notice that the definitions of the two flows are completely independent of each other, and each is based on its own specific set of geometric considerations.
 This means the compatibility was not ``built into'' the definitions: it reveals something interesting about both flows.
-We take it as convincing evidence that, in the almost K\"ahler setting, both flows are natural and worthy of further investigation, either by themselves or as a system.

 \begin{thm} Let $\iota:L\rightarrow M$ be a totally real submanifold of an almost K\"ahler manifold $(M,J,\overline{\omega})$.
 Suppose that $(J_t,\overline{\omega}_t)$ satisfies symplectic curvature flow as in \eq{SCF.eq} with $\overline{\omega}_0=\overline{\omega}$ and $\iota_t:L\rightarrow (M,J_t,\overline{\omega}_t)$ satisfies Maslov flow as in \eq{MF.eq} with $\iota_0=\iota$.
 Then